JoshuaWise/koa-vapr-comparison/README.md

 ### 2.4 Routing capabilities

 The expected behavior of an HTTP router in Node.js is well established.
 In short, they're expected to route requests based on pathnames, support parameterized path segments (e.g., `/:id`), and report *404 Not Found* when a matching route does not exist.
-In addition, the routers in both Koa and Vapr will report *405 Method Not Allowed* when an unsupported HTTP method is requested on an existent pathname, although this is a less common feature throughout the Node.js ecosystem.
+In addition, the routers in both Koa and Vapr will report *405 Method Not Allowed* when an unsupported HTTP method is requested on an existent pathname, although this is a less common feature throughout the Node.js ecosystem (many routers just emit *404* in these cases).
 Despite the similarities, the two routers are implemented differently, and therefore have a slightly different feature set.